micshar92/micshar92.github.io/README.md

 My capstone project for the TWHQ course consists of a series of seven 1-2 page documents.
 It follows the story of a fictional "leader in small engines and landscaping equipment," Midori, as they expand from gas-only to the solar products market.

 **Problem**: Midori's founder took a controversial stance against electric batteries, citing the environmental impact and inhuman working conditions of lithium and cobalt mines.
-So instead, Midori's scientists developed a sodium-ion battery and jumped into the solar market.
+So instead, Midori's scientists developed a sodium-ion battery and jumped into the solar market afterward.
 This solved the problem of their often-called-generic products, but the new sodium-ion battery needed extensive documentation and care guidelines.
 All their new solar products included these.

 For one, the sodium-ion batteries lasted longer and charged faster, but they shrank horsepower.
 This made them excellent for Midori's flagship solar product, a 15,000 Watt backup generator (2).
 However, it made lawnmowers a challenge (1), as well as their line of frontloaders (5).